lumeland/lume.land/docs/core/multiple-pages.md

 properties you like (title, category, tag, body, etc.).
 We are exporting the `layout` value so all pages will use the same layout to render.

-Another common use case is for pagination.
-Go to [Search and paginate](./searching.md) for more info.
+Another common use case is pagination.
+Go to
+[Search and paginate](./searching.md) for more info.